 Remember that an invoice delayed is a payment delayed.
 Send out invoices swiftly and set up payment terms with your clients at the beginning of the business relationship.
 Be prepared to charge late fees or interest on overdue payments.
 Other alternatives include having options such as reordering and advance payment or an early payment discount that could influence clients to pay up earlier.

-Managing your business’ inventory well is another way of keeping cash flow under control.
+Managing your business’ inventory well is another way of controlling cash flow.
 Holding too much inventory can become a hurdle.
 Monitor all stock records to keep track of inventory available.

 Maintain a good relationship with your bank

-Having a good banking partner can be very important to a start-up or even an older small business.
+Having a good banking partner can be very important to a startup or even an older small business.
 A good bank will help your business by sanctioning overdrafts and credit lines when you need them.
-Keep communication open with the bank and stay in their good books during other times.
+Keep communication open with the bank and stay in their excellent books during other times.